Blendify/blender-manual/blender_docs/manual/render/cycles/features.rst

 Experimental features are disabled / hidden by default, but can be enabled by setting *Feature Set* to *Experimental* in the Render properties.
-Enabling the *Experimental Feature Set* will use experemental and incomplete features that might be broken or change in the future.
+Enabling the *Experimental Feature Set* will use experimental and incomplete features that might be broken or change in the future.

 .. figure:: /images/render_cycles_features_experimental.png